NATURAL STONE TILE & SLAB

 Natural stone surfaces are floors, walls, and countertops covered by naturally-formed stone (not man-made material).
 At Daltile, we offer natural stone marble, granite, limestone, travertine, quartzite, soapstone, and slate in multiple tile sizes, extra-large slabs, trim, mosaics, and decorative tile.
-Natural stone surfaces infuse opulence into any design and because it increases resale value, offers exceptional return on investment for new construction and renovations.
+Natural stone surfaces infuse opulence into any design and because it increases resale value, offers exceptional return on investment for new construction, remodels, and renovations.

 Is marble a natural stone?